nhsuk/pomi-data-etl/README.md

 ## Run the application

-Once the repo is cloned and the dependencies are installed (`npm install`).
+Once the repo is cloned and the dependencies are installed (`yarn install`).
-The application can be run via `npm run start`.
+The application can be run via `yarn run start`.
 This will download the file(s), strip out any records that are not for the current latest period (calculated based on the records), create csv file(s) containing those records in the output dir (`./output/`) and create json file(s) containing an array of objects in